Skip to main content

 Bats move to a new roost tree regularly, so are not always present at one site.

 You can help by protecting standing dead trees and old-age trees with hollows and cavities, because these are the natural habitat of long-tailed bats.
-If you're about to remove a large or dead tree, contact the Project Echo team at Waikato Regional Council.

 You could also consider planting large trees for future bat generations.